Iván Muck, Co-founder & CEO at ff.next tells us how the fintech company is helping youngsters gain financial knowledge.

 Iván Muck: As our customers include fintech startups as well as large financial institutions, it is worth dividing the issue of our turnover into two parts.

-In the case of our current projects, implemented in cooperation with fintech startups, our partners are established companies with stable capital that are no longer in the initial phase, so they are not significantly affected by the crisis.
+In the case of our current projects, implemented in cooperation with fintech startups, our partners have established companies with stable capital that are no longer in the initial phase, so they are not significantly affected by the crisis.
 We also consider the situation as an opportunity in their case, as the pandemic can also have an accelerating effect on the product development strategies of these companies.

-In the case of banks, of course, we had to count with the decline in the number of innovative projects, but we are confident that our products and services can help them even in this difficult situation.
+In the case of banks, of course, we had to count on the decline in the number of innovative projects, but we are confident that our products and services can help them even in this difficult situation.
 Such a digital solution could be, for example, our end-to-end, mobile-first e-sales product, Flint, which we created together with Lippert Software & Consulting.

 Did you have to make difficult choices regarding human resources, and what are the lessons learned?